mputz86/alonzo-testnet-quickstart/README.md

-Operations (default = address): address WALLET_ID              get the address for the wallet called WALLET_ID address-script SCRIPT_FILE     get the address for a script located at SCRIPT_FILE utxos WALLET_ID                get the UTxOs for the wallet called WALLET_ID utxos-script SCRIPT_FILE       get the UTxOs for a script located at SCRIPT_FILE create WALLET_ID               create a wallet called WALLET_ID
+Operations (default = address): address WALLET_ID              get the address for the wallet called WALLET_ID address-script SCRIPT_FILE     get the address for a script located at SCRIPT_FILE balance WALLET_ID              get the balance for the wallet called WALLET_ID balance-script SCRIPT_FILE     get the balance for a script located at SCRIPT_FILE utxos WALLET_ID                get the UTxOs for the wallet called WALLET_ID utxos-script SCRIPT_FILE       get the UTxOs for a script located at SCRIPT_FILE create WALLET_ID               create a wallet called WALLET_ID